Externally Funded Research Fellows

 Professor Libby Roughead

-A health systems scientist and pharmacoepidemiologist, Professor Libby Roughead is an ARC Future Fellow at the Sansom Institute for Health Research and co-director of a national program that aims to improve the use of medicines by Australian veterans.
+A health systems scientist and pharmacoepidemiologist, Professor Libby Roughead is a NHMRC Senior Research Fellow at the Sansom Institute for Health Research and co-director of a national program that aims to improve the use of medicines by Australian veterans.
 A leader of the Quality Use of Medicines and Pharmacy Research Centre, Libby's research interests include public policy concerning medicines, improving the use of medicines, and studies of the patterns of medication use and adverse drug events.

 Dr Tasha Stanton

-A Postdoctoral Research Fellow with the Body in Mind group, Dr Tasha Stanton has worked as a clinical physiotherapist before completing research degrees examining spinal biomechanics and lower back pain.
+A Senior Research Fellow with the Body in Mind group, Dr Tasha Stanton has worked as a clinical physiotherapist before completing research degrees examining spinal biomechanics and lower back pain.
+She is currently a NHMRC Early Career Fellow.
 Her current research is focussed on illuminating the neuroscience behind pain - how the brain processes information and how processing changes when pain is present.